zhyipeng/zhtools/README.md

 - exporters: Export data to a file like .xlsx and etc.
 - io_tools: Some io tool methods.
   - readers: Simple method to read data from a file like .xlsx and etc.
-- convertors: Some unit convertors or string handlers.
+- data_structs: Some data structs implements and tools.
 - random: Uuid, random string and so on.
 - redis_helper: Some tools base on redis.
 - timetools: Some date/time/timezone tools.